 “I guess playing those games took the novelty out of it,” Willard said.
 “We heard a lot about how big Bubba Smith was, but I don’t remember comments from coaches, players, students or fans about black players.
 That’s my truthful recollection.”

-For the 50th anniversary of this under-appreciated game, we must rely on such oral histories.
+We must rely on such oral histories to understand this under-appreciated moment in college football.
 The 1964 media hadn’t progressed much from pre-Civil Rights attitudes of avoiding the subject of race.

 The Raleigh News and Observer and now defunct Raleigh Times limited their stories to game-day results.
 The Detroit Free Press and Detroit News were both on strike, but Lansing State Journal sports editor Bob Hoerner traveled to Chapel Hill.
-His brief mention was merely of the first Big Ten team to play in Chapel Hill without citing integration.
+His brief mention was merely of the first Big Ten team to play in Chapel Hill without citing segregation.
+This was two years before Charlie Scott was North Carolina's first black basketball player for coach Dean Smith.

 The lack of incidents may have contributed to the media avoiding the subject, but a chance to spread enlightenment was missed.
-Willard had grown up in segregated Virginia, and he understood the difference from the Deep South.
+Willard had grown up in segregated Virginia, and he understood the difference between the Chapel Hill campus from the Deep South.
+The University of North Carolina's flagship campus was and still is considered a genteel place and the state's foremost forward-thinking campus.

 “It was a different mentality down there,” he said.
 “Chapel Hill was very progressive … and disliked for that reason.
 We were considered too liberal.”

-For a perspective on Dixie in 1964, only a year earlier Maryland’s Darryl Hill broke the color line in the Atlantic Coast Conference as its first black football player.
+For a perspective on Dixie in 1964, only a year earlier Maryland’s Darryl Hill broke the Atlantic Coast Conference color line as its first black football player (Maryland didn't join the Big Ten until 2014).

-Maryland’s early-season South Carolina contest was played under a Hill death threat.
+Hill played Maryland’s early-season contest at South Carolina under a Hill death threat.
 On the way to the locker room at halftime, a fan dumped a drink on him.
-At both South Carolina and later at Clemson, Hill endured racial taunts from fans; opponents double- and triple-teamed him with hard tackles.
+At both South Carolina and later at Clemson, another school located in South Carolina, Hill endured racial taunts from fans.
+Opponents double- and triple-teamed him with hard tackles.

 Also at Clemson, Hill’s mother was not permitted to enter the stadium until Clemson president Robert Edwards intervened.

-In the same time period and within the confines of a basketball arena, Cincinnati All-American guard Oscar Robertson endured verbal abuse from fans and physical abuse from opponents, with the referees looking the other way, when he broke racial ground playing in the Dixie Classic in 1959 at North Carolina State’s famed Reynolds Coliseum.
+In the same time period and within the confines of a basketball arena, Cincinnati All-American guard Oscar Robertson and Michigan State All-American forward Johnny Green endured verbal abuse from fans and physical abuse from opponents when they broke racial ground playing in the Dixie Classic in 1959 at North Carolina State’s famed Reynolds Coliseum.

 - 1960, the Greensboro, N.C., lunch-counter sit-ins staged by four North Carolina A&T students at a downtown Woolworth’s.

-- 1963, Bull Conner unleashed his Birmingham, Ala., policemen with clubs, fire hoses and dogs on non-violent protesters – many of them children.
+- 1963, Bull Conner unleashed his Birmingham, Ala., policemen with clubs, fire hoses and dogs on non-violent protesters – many of them children; 16th Street Church bombing that killed four little girls.

 - 1964, three Freedom Summer workers (two white, one black) who registered voters in Mississippi disappeared in June and were found dead in August.